JoshDiDuca/charisma-ai/README.md

 - [] Source viewing/editting along with the ability to read using TTS
 - [] CSV file support
 - [] Agents/Pipelines/Custom Reasoning
+- [] Agent tasks such as creating, editting, writing files

 ### Future Vision